yanndebray/programming-GPTs/README.md

-# 🥳🎂🎉 One year of Programming GPTs 🤖
+# 🤖 Programming GPTs 🦜

-It has been a year since [ChatGPT got released](https://openai.com/blog/chatgpt) (November 30th, 2022).
+It has been over a year since [ChatGPT got released](https://openai.com/blog/chatgpt) (November 30th, 2022).
 What a year!
 Some were skeptical at first.
 As Dwight Schrute said himself: “the internet is a fad”.
 But with 100 million weekly active users a year later, I’m confident stating that this is the beginning of a new internet.

 ![](img/dwight-internet.jpg)